laxmankrishnamurti/System-Design/02-(Micro-Frontends)/M-02(Module Bundler)/Micro-Frontend Bundlers/01-Webpack/02-Documentation/01-Guides/01-Getting started/basicSetup/learnings.md

 **Now, it's time to build the project using webpack.**

-1. First webpack search for _package.json_ file to get the information about all modules dependencies.
+1. First of all, webpack search for _package.json_ file to get the information about all modules dependencies.
 And it uses this information for building a _dependency graph_

 2. It then uses a graph to generate an optimized bundle where script will be executed in the correct order.